 If you are at risk of infection you may need the relevant treatment such as antibiotics, vaccinations or HIV prevention treatment.

 Used needles or sharp objects need to be put into a sharps bin.
 When the box is full it can be collected for disposal by the council or taken to a designated waste facility.
 Never overfill your sharps bin and keep it out of the way of young children.

 A disposal container should always be available for used sharps; they are easily attainable from pharmacies and medical equipment suppliers.
 The container must be able to withstand punctures and liquid leaks.

 To reduce the odds of an accident or injury you must complete a risk assessment.
 Firstly you need to recognise any hazards and take into account the task that will be conducted in the area.
 Then you must evaluate your findings and make sure you action them correctly to reduce the risks.

 The most recommended control measure to implement to reduce risks is to rely on machinery and safeguarding rather than a change of system when working.
 The employer checks that their workforce is properly trained and that they are using the safest possible sharps to prevent any serious injury.

 When selecting the correct sharps equipment these are the elements you need to consider:

 3B Training provides Sharps Awareness training in all of our venues.
-It is also available in Liverpool as part of our short course offer.
 Find out more about the training course here or to book online now.

-Take a look at our guide on where COSHH hazards such as SHARPS can be found on site and how they can affect you here.
+Take a look at our guide on where COSHH hazards such as sharp objects can be found on-site and how they can affect you here.